CedricFauth/VIteen-16-bit-OS/README.md

-# Sweet Sixteen: 16 bit OS
+# VIteen: 16 bit OS

 Writing a 16 bit (8086-like) operating system...